heyapurv/Firmware/02_GRUB2_BOOT_IMG_Build/docs.md

 ### 2. Run `grub-mkstandalone`

-Use the `-d` flag to point specifically to the `grub-core` directory you just built.
+Use the `-d` flag to point to the `grub-core` directory that we just built.

 ```bash
 ./grub-mkstandalone \